Shajol9/todo_app_project/README.md

 # todo_app_project
-This a todo app created in python.
+This is a todo app created in python.